Top 5 Blackstone Griddle Recipes

 Seasoning Blackstone Griddle

-Before you can start cooking on the griddle, you'll need to take the time to season the surface, check out Blackstone's website for complete seasoning instructions.
+Before you can start cooking on the griddle, you'll need to take the time to season the surface, check out our guide for complete Blackstone seasoning instructions.
 Just like a cast iron skillet, seasoning is done by coating the griddle surface with a thin coat of oil and heating it beyond the smoke point.
 The oil will eventually create a durable nonstick surface.
 The first step is to wash the griddle with water to make sure there isn't anything on it from shipping.
 Once it's clean, turn the heat on high until the surface changes color.
 Wipe a small amount of oil onto the surface.
 The trick is to use a very thin layer of oil on the entire surface.
 Then, just let it smoke off.
 It'll be done when it stops smoking.
 You will want to do this three or four times until the entire surface of the griddle is black.
 It'll look a lot like a cast iron skillet when you are done.

 Once your griddle is seasoned, food won't stick.
 All you will have to do is wipe it down with a little oil before and after cooking on a Blackstone Griddle.